The Ultimate Guide to a Heart-Healthy Diet

 Not all fats are bad for your heart.
 In fact, certain types of fats are essential for heart health.
 Healthy fats, such as monounsaturated and polyunsaturated fats, can help lower cholesterol levels and reduce the risk of heart disease.
 Foods rich in healthy fats include avocados, nuts, seeds, olive oil, and fatty fish like salmon and trout.
 Incorporating these foods into your diet can provide the body with essential nutrients while promoting heart health.
 However, it is important to consume healthy fats in moderation as they are still high in calories.

-See also The Ultimate Guide to a Heart Healthy Diet for Weight Loss
+See also The Ultimate Guide to Weight Loss

 Fruits and Vegetables